QuantEcon/lecture-python-intro/in-work/networks.md

-The intuition behind this centrality measure is similar to that provided for eigenvector centrality: high centrality is conferred on $i$ when it is linked to by vertices that themselves have high centrality.
+The intuition behind this centrality measure is similar to that provided for eigenvector centrality: high centrality is conferred on $i$ when it is linked to by nodes that themselves have high centrality.

 Provided that $0 < \beta < 1/r(A)$, Katz centrality is always finite and well-defined because then $r(\beta A) < 1$.